gwsmedia/YASCL/README.md

 Multiple sliders can use the same selector and they will still be considered separate sliders.

+**arrowSelector**
+This will define arrows that can be used to control the slider.
+It should be a CSS class that the left and right arrows share.
+The right arrow should also have the class `right`.

 **time**
 default: `400`
 A number in miliseconds determining how long for one of the carousel items to make one full movement.